Identification

 Move to fresh air.
 If breathing is difficult, give oxygen.
 If not breathing, give artificial respiration.
 Get medical attention.

-Symptoms: The vapor is irritating to nose and throat.
+Symptoms: Irritating to nose and throat.
 Inhalation of high concentrations can cause CNS disturbance, dizziness, headache, stupor, coma and death.
-Not normally a problem at ambient temperature.

 Wash off immediately with soap and plenty of water removing all contaminated clothing and shoes.
 Get medical attention.
-If skin irritiation persists, call a physician.
+If skin irritation persists, call a physician.

 Symptoms: Skin contact causes local defatting of the skin which will cause irritation and chaffing.
 Repeated contact causes defatting of the skin with resultant irritation and flaking.